Christian Yelich Player Props: Brewers vs. Orioles

 Christian Yelich At The Plate

-- In 61.4% of his 57 games this season, Yelich has picked up at least one hit.
-He's also had 14 multi-hit games.

-- He has homered in six games this season (10.5%), homering in 2.9% of his chances at the plate.

-- Yelich has driven in a run in 17 games this year (29.8%), including seven games with more than one RBI (12.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 29.3% of his games this year, Yelich has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.